Report sheds new light on rapper DaBaby’s 2018 shooting at Walmart store - NewsBreak

 Craig appears to pull a firearm from his waistband.
 As he moves toward the scuffle, the video shows him attempting to pull the two men away from each other.

-DaBaby appears to break free from the fight long enough to pull out a gun from his waistband and shoot Craig.Parents of 19-year-old killed in Walmart shooting devastated after charges dropped
+DaBaby appears to break free from the fight long enough to pull out a gun from his waistband and shoot Craig.Suspect in custody, one at large in Phenix City Walmart shooting, robbery

 The rapper, whose real name is Jonathan Kirk, faced a misdemeanor charge of carrying a concealed weapon, but the charge was dropped after a key witness failed to show up in Mecklenburg County Court.